shreedhara091/ShreeMusic/README.md

 # 🎵 ShreeMusic

-A Spotify-inspired music player built using **HTML, CSS, and JavaScript**.
+🎵 A responsive Spotify-inspired music player built with HTML, CSS, JavaScript, and Supabase, featuring an interactive music-player interface and a modern responsive design.

 ## 🚀 Features